benmccormick/benmccormick.github.io/pages/posts/stability-vs-decline.md

 ### What does it matter in the end?

 I didn't write my original post to say that Backbone is dead.
 I wanted to highlight a way in which the experience of using it has declined over time.
 It is specifically a way that makes using Backbone harder for me.
 I'm grateful to the many people who have built Backbone and the ecosystem around it, and think it is still a very useful tool.
 This ecosystem issue does make me unlikely to recommend Backbone for folks who are building web applications "at scale".
 I think Ember or possibly React are better choices for that.
 For small one off projects, and for content focused sites that need as little JavaScript as possible while still providing a rich experience, Backbone is a great choice.

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-If you're interested in Backbone you also might want to check out my [series on Marionette.js](http://benmccormick.org/marionette-explained/), or my post on [what Backbone developers can learn from React](http://benmccormick.org/2015/09/09/what-can-backbone-developers-learn-from-react/).

 [eco]: http://benmccormick.org/2016/03/07/the-sad-state-of-the-backbone-ecosystem/